Who are Guide Dogs for the Blind - Los Angeles Southwest Puppy Raisers?

 The answer is a resounding Yes!
 Look here to see some of our pups enjoying their play time.

 What breeds does GDB use and where do they get them?

 Labrador Retrievers have proven to have the most success worldwide as guides.
 At GDB, Labradors constitute the largest percentage of the breeding colony.
 GDB has a percentage of Golden Retrievers and also uses Labrador/Golden Retriever crosses in the training program.
-The vast majority of the dogs are bred from GDB’s specially selected stock, but a percentage are donated from other schools, through international programs and other means.
+The vast majority of the dogs are bred from GDB’s specially selected stock.
+A small percentage are donated from other guide dog schools, through international programs and other means.

 How do guide dog puppies get their names?